hynek/structlog/docs/loggers.rst

       log.new(y=23)
       log.bind(x=42)

-     Although the state is saved in a global data structure, your configuration may differ from what the logger was initialized in global scope. structlog will convert the internals as soon as possible and the wrong usage should generally work, but it's still possible that some surprising behavior may arise.
+     Although the state is saved in a global data structure, you still need the global wrapped logger produce a real bound logger.
+     Otherwise each log call will result in an instantiation of a temporary BoundLogger. ee :ref:`configuration` for more details.

 The general sentiment against thread locals is that they're hard to test.
 In this case I feel like this is an acceptable trade-off.